Eva Neer: Biography

-Born Eva Augenblick in Warsaw, came to New York at age eight with her parents and grew up in Queens and Scarsdale.
-Neer's family fled Warsaw at war's onset in 1939, emigrated first to Brazil, and soon after to the U.S..
-In Warsaw, her father had practiced private corporate law, which he was unable to pursue in the US, but her parents inspired in Neer her love for scholarly endeavors.
+Born Eva Augenblick in Warsaw, she came to New York at age eight with her parents and grew up in Queens and Scarsdale.
+Neer's family fled Warsaw at war's onset in 1939, emigrated first to Brazil, and soon after to the U.S. In Warsaw, her father had practiced private corporate law, which he was unable to pursue in the US, but her parents inspired in Neer her love for scholarly endeavors.
 She graduated with honors from Bronxville High School in 1955, being awarded a Regent’s college scholarship by the State Education Department.
-Eva Augenblick attended Radcliffe College and graduated from Barnard College in 1959.
+Augenblick attended Radcliffe College and graduated from Barnard College in 1959.
 A list of student acquaintances of hers at high school and college would include notable achievers such as economist Fischer Black, psychologist Robert L. Helmreich, and endocrinologist Robert M. Neer whom she married.
 Neer graduated as a physician at Columbia University in 1963.
 Three years later, she joined Harvard University where she worked continuously for more than three decades.
 Neer has been singled out for her "efforts to help women advance up the academic ladder".
-She died of complications from breast cancer in 2000, survived by her husband and two sons, Robert and Richard.
+She died of complications from breast cancer in 2000, survived by her husband and two sons, Robert and Richard T. Neer.
 A personal account of Neer´s professional life was given by her close colleague David E. Clapham in an obituary note.